lnobrz/zeldapi-project/README.md

   - monsters
   - places

-- Furthermore, if you don't to lose too much time by searching through thousands of items, you can simply use the search bar that is presented in my app
+Furthermore, if you don't want to lose too much time by searching through thousands of items, you can simply use the application search bar

-## About the API
+## Credits to zelda-api

-All the informations presented in this site are being fetched from zelda-api, that you can read the docs here: https://docs.zelda.fanapis.com/docszelda-api
+All the informations presented in this site are being fetched from zelda-api, read the full documentation here: https://docs.zelda.fanapis.com/docszelda-api

 ## Stacks